 George Metz, PhD

-he served as division chair, director of teacher education and the faculty athletics
+chair, director of teacher education and the faculty athletics representative to the

-representative to the NCAA for Bluffton University in Bluffton, Ohio.
-He was a financial
+NCAA for Bluffton University in Bluffton, Ohio.
+He was a financial aid director at

-aid director at Rhodes State College in Lima, Ohio and had 16 years of teaching and
+Rhodes State College in Lima, Ohio and had 16 years of teaching and administration

 Metz is a member of the Tri-County Cradle to Career Collaborative and has served on

 both the Adult Learner Network and the Kindergarten Readiness subgroups.
 He also represented

 CSU on the Education Foundation of the Charleston Chamber of Commerce.
 Metz serves